emiljdd/Tweepy-SparkTwitterI/README.md

          if __name__ == "__main__":
              s = socket.socket()         # Create a socket object
              host = "127.0.0.1"          # Get local machine name
-             port = 9992                 # Reserve a port for your connection service. s.bind((host, port))        # Bind to the port, create tuple
+             port = "Any open port"      # Reserve a port for your connection service. s.bind((host, port))        # Bind to the port, create tuple

              print("Listening on port: %s" % str(port))